roannav/chemistry/README.md

 # chemistry
-This project is for practicing using Bootstrap.
+This project is for practicing Bootstrap.